shubhodeepMitra/Distributed-Database-Systems/README.md

-# Distributed Database Systems and Spatial Data Processing - CSE 512 Assignments"
+# Distributed Database Systems and Spatial Data Processing - CSE 512

 ## Objective
 This repository contains the completed assignments for the CSE 512 course.
 Each assignment covers various topics related to database management systems, spatial data processing, and big data frameworks.